-Aid stations are stocked with GU electrolyte drink, GU gels, chips and cookies, PB&Js, pickles, gummy bears, and other ultra fare.
+Aid stations are stocked with water, GU electrolyte drink, GU gels, potato chips, Fritos, Fig Newtons, pickles, gummy bears, bananas, and M&Ms.

 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.